What are the FAANG stocks and how do you invest in them?

 However, unlike managed funds that are chosen and managed by an investment manager, ETFs track the returns of a specific index or market sector, that is, they mirror the movements and return of a particular market, just on a smaller scale.

-They can be bought and sold like ordinary shares through a stockbroker or online trading account, and there are a range of ETFs available that track various indices, including the Nasdaq-100 index — the top 100 companies listed on the Nasdaq stock market, which includes Amazon, Facebook, Google, Netflix and Apple.
+They can be bought and sold like ordinary shares through a stockbroker or online trading account, and there are a number of ETFs available that track various indices, including the Nasdaq-100 index.
+This index consists of the top 100 companies listed on the Nasdaq stock market, including Amazon, Facebook, Google, Netflix and Apple.

 Betashares ASX:NDQ is an ETF that tracks the Nasdaq-100 index and is available on the ASX.
-Therefore, in a single ASX trade, Australian investors can add 100 leading global tech companies to their investment portfolio.
+In a single ASX trade, Australian investors can add 100 leading global tech companies to their investment portfolio.